EXTENDED BIOGRAPHY

 Ascendants

 In 2009, Don decided he wanted to use his film resources to pursue a creative endeavor related to one of his passions – science fiction.
 While brainstorming ideas for a 24-hour film festival he had a short scene flash through his head – a scene that took years to develop in a full-fledged story.
 That story became a two hour feature script for a series called The Ascendants.
 Don originally intended to self-produce the film but as the script developed into a pilot for a series it was clear that major resources would be needed to tackle such an expensive and expansive saga.
 In order to begin garnering interest in the series – and to further help develop the show – Don decided to produce a series of short films that would take place during key moments of the Ascendants mythology.
 These stories came to be known as the Ascendants Anthology with actor Johnny Lee Davenport serving as “The Guide” between each episode in homage to The Twilight Zone’s Rod Serling.
 The first short premiered (and was a “finalist”) at the TCL Chinese Theater in Hollywood as part of the Hollyshorts festival.
 To date, episodes of The Ascendants Anthology have also screened at The Independent Television and Film Festival, The Boston International Film Festival (Winner, Best Sci-Fi), Hot Springs International Film Festival, The Philip K. Dick Film Festival, The Tri-Cities Film Festival, the Boston Sci-Fi Film Festival (Honorable Mention), and Boston Comic Con.
 The fourth and final produced short was awarded the economic development production grant from the town of Dover, VT.
 Press coverage of the anthology includes this article in the Boston Globe.
+A novel was completed in 2024 and is awaiting representation.

 Pizza Baby Films

 Don created Pizza Baby Films, Inc. as a way to separate film endeavors – both the creative aspects and financial burdens – with the more corporate facing CRMG.
 The original initiative to create Pizza Baby Films was when Don was approached to provide support of a feature-length comedy that was scheduled to shoot in Boston (with directors and producers based in Los Angeles.)
 When production had to push both it’s deadline to winter and it’s location to a warmer location down South, the relationship did not come to fruition.
 However, the goal of Pizza Baby Films to be a resource aiding in the production, financing, and distribution of independent short and feature films throughout New England continues.
-Pizza Baby Films has supported local Boston projects including the short Rot, the independent feature Marranos which was also scored by Don, as well as Ascendants.
+Pizza Baby Films has supported local Boston projects including the short Rot, the independent feature Marranos which was also scored by Don, as well as Ascendants and The Arborist.

 Current Projects